 - Most tourists only visit out of curiosity, not with the intent of giving back to the community

-- Viewing poverty in an idealized manner only downplays the real and horrendous living conditions of people in the slums.
+- Viewing poverty in an idealized manner only downplays the real and difficult living conditions of people in the slums.

 Research Study on Slum Tourism